ando-lab/miffi/README.md

 miffi download -d path/to/download/dir
 ```

-To download all available full models, use `--all` tag.
+To download all available full models, use `--all` argument.
 A specific model can be downloaded by using `--model-name model_to_download`.
 Currently available models:

 - `miffi_v1` - Model trained with finetuning and power spectrum input.
 (Default model)
 - `miffi_no_ps_v1` - Model trained with finetuning but without power spectrum input.
 May be useful for filtering micrographs with pixel sizes larger than 1.5 Å.